byeonlab/pcap_parser/README.md

-A pcap file parser which finds GET requests using libpcap library in C.
+A pcap file parser using libpcap library in C.

 TODO: